Where you can make a positive impact towards net zero

 AHPs and their teams should improve public health and reduce carbon impact by:

-- Carrying out, and measuring the impact of this where possible
+- Measuring the impact of this where possible

 - Equipping individuals to make informed choices and manage their own health.